Dead - Death - Obituary News : Actor John Beasley Passes Away At 79 - Celebrities Deaths

 Passed Away – Dead – Died – Cause of Death News.

-Beasley was born on June 26, 1943, and he didn’t start acting until 1989, when he landed a role as a henchman in the film ‘Rapid Fire.’
-Over the next three decades, he appeared in numerous TV shows and films, building a reputation as a versatile character actor who could play a range of roles.
+Beasley, born on June 26, 1943, didn’t start his acting career until 1989, when he played a henchman in the film ‘Rapid Fire.’
+He continued to act for over three decades, appearing in various notable shows and films, such as ‘Brewster Place,’ ‘CSI,’ ‘Judging Amy,’ ‘Treme,’ ‘Boston Legal,’ ‘The Apostle,’ ‘The Mighty Ducks,’ ‘Rudy,’ ‘Little Big League,’ ‘The General’s Daughter,’ ‘Firestarter,’ and ‘V.I.
+Warshawski.’

-Some of Beasley’s most notable roles included Irv Driver on the WB drama ‘Everwood’ and Barton Bellentine on the TV Land comedy series ‘The Soul Man,’ where he played the father of Cedric the Entertainer’s character.
-He also appeared in films like ‘The Apostle,’ ‘The Mighty Ducks,’ ‘Rudy,’ and ‘Little Big League.’
+However, Beasley is best known for his roles as Irv Driver, the bus driver on the WB drama ‘Everwood,’ and as Barton Bellentine, the father of Cedric the Entertainer’s character on the TV Land comedy series ‘The Soul Man.’
+His exceptional acting skills and captivating performances earned him a loyal fanbase and critical acclaim throughout his career.

+Beasley’s sudden death has left his family, friends, and fans devastated.
+His son Mike wrote an emotional tribute to his father, emphasizing the impact he had on his life and calling him his hero.
+“Thank you for everything.
+I hope I made you proud.
+Love you more,” Mike wrote on Facebook, alongside a photo of him and his father.

 - John Beasley actor